wp-plugins/a5-recent-posts/readme.txt

 === A5 Recent Post Widget ===
 Contributors: tepelstreel
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YGA57UKZQVP4A
-Tags: sidebar, widget, post, newspaper, recent post, feature, spotlight, flexible, recent posts Requires at least: 2.7
+Tags: sidebar, widget, post, newspaper, recent post, feature, spotlight, flexible, recent posts, sticky posts Requires at least: 2.7
-Tested up to: 4.2
+Tested up to: 4.3
-Stable tag: 2.5.5
+Stable tag: 2.5.6

 With the A5 Recent Post Widget you can put your latest post in the focus and style it differently.